keptn/tutorials/site/tutorials/keptn-quality-gates-dynatrace-06.md

 What you need in order to complete this tutorial is
 1: keptn status needs to successfully connect to your keptn instance
 2: kubectl needs to be configured to connect to your k8s cluster
-3: you have access to the Keptns Bridge.
+3: you have access to the Keptn's Bridge.
 If you have not yet exposed it please do so as described in [Expose Keptn's Bridge](https://keptn.sh/docs/0.6.0/reference/keptnsbridge/#expose-lockdown-bridge)

 ## Prerequisites Dynatrace & Sample application
 Duration: 5:00